 International Death Penalty News

-On Monday, August 15, 2022, Misagh Yavari was executed in Khorramabad Central Prison.
-He was convicted of murder and sentenced to qisas, that is, retribution in kind.
-State officials and the media have not reported the execution.
+On Wednesday, May 17, 2023, 28-year-old Saeed Najafi and 45-year-old Borzou Chogharzardi were executed in Kermanshah Central Prison.
+Both were convicted of murder and sentenced to qisas, that is, retribution in kind.
+State officials and the media have not yet reported their executions.

 United States of America